Piyushjaiswal19/Spotify-Clone/README.md

 2. Tried to make it responsive as much as possible without using javascript.

-3.Technology used: HTML and CSS.
+3. Technology used: HTML and CSS.